Divorce Attorney in Charleston County SC

 - Alcohol or drug use or abuse

 To initiate the divorce process, one of the spouses will file a legal document called a Summons and Complaint; usually, it’s best to have a family law attorney prepare this document, so you may need to hire an attorney as soon as you decide to file for divorce.
 By choosing an experienced Charleston divorce lawyer like Lauren Taylor at Lauren Taylor Law you will get her experience on your side.

 Charleston Divorce Lawyer – Dividing Debts and Assets

-In a Charleston divorce, the property you and your spouse accumulated during the marriage will be split, as will all of the debt that you incurred, up until the day one of you filed for divorce.
+In a Charleston divorce, the property you and your spouse accumulated during the marriage will be divided, as will all of the debt that you incurred, up until the day one of you filed for divorce.
 Although it may be that you share your debts and assets equally, it doesn’t always turn out that way.
 Inherited debts or assets before marriage are not part of the marriage.
 Besides this, many factors come into play when determining the division of marital property.
 Furthermore, Charleston family law attorneys will negotiate the amount of alimony one spouse will pay to the other based on the following:

 - Duration of the marriage